gubnota/smart_loader/README.md

 calling and by-pass variables to other method which simplifies storing same class instace without using global keyword quite outdated solution.
-With composer pakagist psr-0 autoloader use better, otherwise please declare autoloading in psr-0 (or 4) PHP default order by looking via folder alike class namespaces.
+With composer pakagist psr-4 autoloader use better, otherwise please declare autoloading in psr-4 PHP default order by looking via folder alike class namespaces.

 ## Installing